 Undergraduate RAs are involved in many ways on research projects, including but not limited to: literature searches, running participants through research protocols, data entry and management, recruitment, survey programming, and manuscript/poster preparation.
 Attendance at weekly lab meetings is expected; all RAs are expected to commit to at least 6 hours a week.

 To apply, please upload a cover letter, CV/resume, and transcript, and complete the application at this link.
-Positions are competitive - we generally take students with a strong academic record (e.g., GPA > 3.5), but no previous research experience is necessary.
+Positions are competitive - but we consider applications holistically; no previous research experience is necessary.
 First and second-year students (e.g., freshmen, sophomores) are encouraged to apply; previous coursework is not expected at this stage but should be taken as soon as feasible.
 Upper-level students (e.g., juniors, seniors) should have completed Intro to Social Psychology and Research Methods prior to working in the lab.

 We believe that our science is better with a diverse team.
-We embrace and encourage our lab members’ differences in age, color, disability, ethnicity, family or marital status, gender identity or expression, language, national origin, ability, political affiliation, race, religion, sexual orientation, socio-economic status, veteran status, and other characteristics that make our lab members who they are.
-We especially welcome applicants who can contribute to the diversity, inclusivity, and excellence of the academic community.
+We embrace and encourage our lab members’ differences in age, disability, ethnicity, family or marital status, gender identity or expression, language, national origin, race, religion, sexual orientation, socio-economic status, veteran status, and other characteristics that make our lab members who they are.
+We especially welcome applicants who can contribute to diversity, equity, and inclusivity in the academic community.